azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 nuclei -silent -tags aks -code -esc -j | ingest2LAW
 ```

-After a successfull scan you can review the newly added records using `KQL` again.
-See again some examples below.
+After a successful scan you can review the newly added records using `KQL` again.
+See again some practical examples below.

 **Example 6**
 *Show only the AKS related records recorded within the last 30 minutes.*